mikedidomizio/gh-app-org-private-repos/README.md

 The following settings are expected:

 - `GitHub App name` is the app name that users will see when installing this application.
-For demo purposes it's not really important and can be changed later.
 - `Homepage URL` can be anything, for this demo we will use `http://localhost:3000`.
 - `Callback URL` will be `http://localhost:3000`.
 This is for demo purposes and in a production environment would redirect to your production website.
 - `Setup URL (optional)` will be `http://localhost:3000`.
 The purpose of this is for our demo we will redirect back after install, and close the window.
 In a real environment you may not want this.